Latent learning challenges the idea that all behavior is learned through reinforcement - it’s an important addition to the study of psychology.

 Get Learning!

 Remember, latent learning is all done subconsciously.
 This means that you don’t know what you’re capable of!
-You may already have the skills and knowledge to complete tasks and accomplish things, even if you have never done them before.
+You may already have the skills and knowledge to complete tasks and accomplish things, even if you have never done them.
 That means that you can't force yourself into latent learning.
-If you want to learn something new, just go out and experience something that you've never experienced!
+If you want to learn something new, just go out and experience something you've never experienced!
 Try a new hobby.
 Talk to a stranger.
 Read a book in a genre that is new to you.
 You never know what you'll gain from it.

 Now go out and discover what you have learned through latent learning!